NTF's role at European and global level

 Nordic representatives in ITF management

-NTF has an agreed observer place at the Executive Board, occupied by the General Secretary Anu Koljonen.
+NTF has an agreed observer seat at the Executive Board, occupied by the General Secretary Anu Hietala.

 Nordic representatives in ITF sections and committees